Pride, Pomp and Circumstance: Reception

 The episode received mixed reviews from critics.
 Adam Raymond of New York Magazine conveyed his happiness about seeing trains in the episode: "Before last night’s episode, I was ready to rename it Hell on Hooves because, you know, there are more horses than trains.
 But then 'Pride, Pomp and Circumstance' arrived bellowing enough black smoke to warrant a visit from the EPA."
 TV Fanatic's Sean McKenna gave the episode almost 4 out of 5 stars: "'Pride, Pomp and Circumstance' continued to move the show forward in its efforts to draw the characters closer towards a larger conflict ...
 Here's to hoping that the second half of the season begins to take all of those interesting story lines and make something of them."
 Phil Nugent of The A.V.
 Club would prefer the series to center more on Cullen.
 "The problem with giving the hero of a TV series a vengeance quest for his principal motivation is that, once it’s fulfilled, you have to figure out what he’s going to do next or the series has to end ...
 If the show becomes swamped by matters in which the man-of-action hero has no stake, then why should we care?"

-The sixth episode was watched by 2.15 million viewers, and had a 0.6 rating with the 18-49 age range — the lowest viewership of the season, so far.
+The sixth episode was watched by 2.15 million viewers and had a 0.6 rating in the 18-49 age range — the lowest viewership of the season, so far.